Badgerati/Pode/docs/Tutorials/Routes/Examples/WebPages.md

 ## Basics

-To serve up a web page you use the `Write-PodeViewResponse` function, and if you're using a dynamic template (like [`.pode`](../../../Views/Pode) files) to render your views use the `Set-PodeViewEngine` function.
+To serve up a web page you use the [`Write-PodeViewResponse`](../../../../../Functions/Responses/Write-PodeViewResponse) function, and if you're using a dynamic template (like [`.pode`](../../../Views/Pode) files) to render your views use the [`Write-PodeViewResponse`](../../../../../Functions/Responses/Write-PodeViewResponse) function.

-When you use the `Write-PodeViewResponse` function to serve a web page, the path to the view must be relative to the `/views` directory.
+When you use the [`Write-PodeViewResponse`](../../../../../Functions/Responses/Write-PodeViewResponse) function to serve a web page, the path to the view must be relative to the `/views` directory.
 For example, the following will display the `/views/index.html` page:

 ```powershell
 Start-PodeServer {